 The Dun & Bradstreet PAYDEX model primarily focuses on payment history for accounts you’ve opened with suppliers and vendors.
 In addition to on-time payment history, the PAYDEX scoring model considers overdue accounts and accounts that have gone to collection.

-Based on its 1-100 scale, D&B groups businesses into three risk levels for late payments:
+Based on its 1 to 100 scale, D&B groups businesses into three risk levels for late payments:

 |D&B PAYDEX Score||Risk Level|

-Simply put, the earlier your business’s bills are paid, the better the PAYDEX score.
+As you can see, the earlier you pay your business’s bills, the better the PAYDEX score.

 Viewing your credit file and further understanding your score requires filing for a DUNS number on the D&B website and signing up for its Credit Evaluator Plus product, which costs $61.99 per month.